filecoin-project/devgrants/open-grant-proposals/open-proposal-BFLO_AND_THE_SDGs.md

 BFlo technology helps track, verify and manage sustainability claims for proof of reputation around business investment leveraging the Sustainable Development Goals (SDGs).

 "BFlo AND THE SDGs" is our project to leverage BFlo technology, Filecoin and IPFS storage.
 Our grand vision is to store and map the world's SDG claims to public attestations and verification that these claims meet one or more the 17 United Nations Sustainable Development Goals (SDGs).
-Filecoin as an incentivization mechanism to the community, shall facilitate the processing and indexing for users to leverage our tools for reporting and verification of their SDG claims.
+Filecoin as an incentivization mechanism to the community, shall facilitate the processing and indexing for users to leverage tools for reporting and verification of their SDG claims with the archival and transparency benefits of web3 and decentralization.

 ## Value